Things to Do in Korcula Island

 If it’s a more relaxing break you’re looking for, you could make the most of our wildlife and take a day out with Donkey Safari (below photo) to explore the island’s vineyards and countryside or do some quiet bird watching or snorkeling.

-The semi-submarine ride is a favorite one for children and families.
+The semi-submarine ride is a favourite one for children and families.

 The Island also offers some great festivals that you can take part in, including: